Azuqua

-Azuqua is a cloud-based integration and automation company headquartered in Seattle, Washington.
+Azuqua is an American cloud-based integration and automation company headquartered in Seattle, Washington.
 As such, they integrate SaaS applications and create automations that are designed to eliminate manual work.
 Azuqua's platform has the ability to set up workflows between multiple applications so disparate teams can stay in the loop.
 Azuqua's customers include companies such as Charles Schwab, General Electric, General Motors, HubSpot, and Airbnb.

 History

 Nikhil Hasija and Craig Unger founded Azuqua in 2011.

 In 2013, the team participated in Techstars Microsoft's Windows Azure Accelerator, a Seattle-based incubator that helps entrepreneurs gain traction through deep mentor engagement and rapid iteration cycles.

 Azuqua announced in 2014 that they have received their Series A funding from Ignition Partners which amounted to $5 million.